-Natural penicillin, could such a thing exist?
-It turns out that yes, it does, and even better, Peruvians claim that it’s a wonder cure for a variety of illnesses.
-This mysterious medicine is called tocosh and originates from north and central Peru.
+Does such a thing as natural penicillin exist?
+It turns out that yes it does, and even better, Peruvians claim that it’s a wonder cure for a variety of illnesses.
+This mysterious medicine is called Tocosh and has it’s origins in north and central Peru.
 It’s also known as Inca Penicillin or Ancient Andean Antibiotic, because its existence dates back to Incan and pre-Incan culture: that of the Chavin.
 Tocosh in its natural form (fermented potatoes) can be found in Huánuco and Huaraz.

 In other regions you will usually find it in its processed form, a powder.

 Well, if you want to try non-processed tocosh, you need to look for the fermented spuds.
 There’s one thing you can be completely sure of when you’re looking for tocosh: you can’t miss them.
 How?
 The smell.
 They reek–your nostrils will be under attack from quite a ways away.
 You may want to abandon your mission, but stay focused, because your courage will be rewarded with a cheap and effective antibiotic with a variety of applications.